Who was America's greatest President? Was it George Washington, Franklin Roosevelt (FDR) or Abraham Lincoln?

 What is about Lincoln that fascinates us still?
 Is that he was so driven to keep the Union together and he succeeded?
 What is that he at times planned military strategies and was actually on the battlefield himself?

 Or was it his determination to free the slaves at all costs?
-Or was it his memorable speeches at Cooper Union in New York that helped him get elected or his speech after the famous battle of Gettysburg?
+Or was it his memorable speeches at Cooper Union in New York that helped him get elected president.

 For anyone interested in Lincoln, I would recommend they watch "The Conspirator" which covers the Lincoln conspiracy and the tragic events and outcomes of those infamous conspirators.
 Other memorable DVDs I recommend are; PBS Home Video productions of "Abraham and Mary; a house divided" and "Looking for Lincoln."